PradhakshanaD/Python_DB_Normalization/README.md

 Practice SQL queries

-## Data Description:

-The data is stored in a CSV file with 11 columns separated by tabs.

-Each row represents a customer with details such as name, address, city, country, region, and their product orders.

 ## Project Steps:

 The project is divided into several steps, each focusing on creating and populating a specific table in the normalized database.
 Here's a brief overview of the steps: